Programs and Awards

 CAL Grant C

 In accordance with the Institutional Participation Agreement for the Cal Grant B and Cal Grant C Programs, recipients have to either apply the "Access" or "Books and Supplies" portion to outstanding balances on their accounts or request personal receipt of the funds prior to disbursement.
 To request personal receipt of the funds, you must fill out the Cal Grant B/C refunds confirmation and submit it when your file is completed.
-Please contact the Financial Aid office for more information.
+For more information, please contact the Financial Aid office.

 CAL Grant Transfer Entitlement Program